Adithyavj/DatingApp/client/README.md

 app is disposed of.
 Services are :
 - Injectable
-- Singleton - data stored inside service doesn't get destored until the app is closed.
+- Singleton - data stored inside service doesn't get destroyed until the app is closed.